 No one quite knew what to expect when Family Guy creator Seth MacFarlane announced plans for The Orville, but the show’s surprisingly earnest homage to Star Trek and other sci-fi series — mixed with MacFarlane’s signature humor, of course — proved to be a hit with audiences.
-Now officially renewed for season 2 on the Fox network, show has added a new crew member to the U.S.S.
-Orville for the show’s sophomore story arc.
+The second season of The Orville premieres December 30 and now we have a new teaser to keep excitement high as the season 2 premiere gets closer.

 Created by MacFarlane, The Orville chronicles the cosmic adventures of the crew of the U.S.S.
 Orville, an exploratory vessel in the 25th century.
 MacFarlane himself leads the cast as Ed Mercer, the ship’s captain.
 His eccentric crew includes his ex-wife Kelly Grayson (Adrianne Palicki), helmsman Gordon Malloy (Scott Grimes), security officer Alara Kitan (Halston Sage), chief medical officer Claire Finn (Penny Johnson Jerald), second officer Bortus (Peter Macon), navigator John LaMarr (J. Lee), and science officer Isaac (Mark Jackson).

 In late October, a new teaser for season 2 of The Orville was released, offering a bit more footage from the second story arc of the series.
 The debut of the teaser followed a few months after the release of the first, full trailer for season 2 of The Orville, which premiered during San Diego’s Comic-Con International in July 2018.

 In February, the show added a new crew member to the USS Orville for the show’s sophomore story arc.